Impact Observatory Announces the General Availability of IO Monitor to Deliver AI-Powered Global Space-based High Resolution Living Land Cover Land Use Maps

 IO Monitor Enables Customers to Understand Climate, Financial, and Environmental Risk in Near Real-time and at Previously Unobtainable Speed and Scale

-/EIN News/ -- WASHINGTON, July 11, 2023 (GLOBE NEWSWIRE) -- Impact Observatory, a leader in AI-powered global mapping and monitoring, today announced the general availability of IO Monitor to provide real-time, actionable land use data for insights and decisions.
+WASHINGTON, D.C. - July 11, 2023 - Impact Observatory, a leader in AI-powered global mapping and monitoring, today announced the general availability of IO Monitor to provide real-time, actionable land use data for insights and decisions.
 IO Monitor provides unprecedented insights into the current state and dynamics of the Earth's surface.
 The map delivers unique value by offering 14 seasonal and annual classes, in custom, on-demand maps at 10m resolution.

 IO Monitor is a valuable resource for governments, land use and environmental planners, and climate and risk organizations who need to understand the changing planet and its implications for human and natural systems.
 These maps can support urban planning, biodiversity conservation, disaster management, food security, water resource management, carbon accounting, and climate change adaptation and mitigation.